bendtherules/bendtherules.github.com/posts/function-name-binding.md

 1. Can I call the function using its name in the OUTSIDE scope?
 2. Can the function call itself using its own name?
 We are calling this as the INSIDE scope.
 This is useful for recursion.

-To be more precise, OUTSIDE = lexical scope and INSIDE = callee scope.
+To be more precise, OUTSIDE/outer = lexical scope and INSIDE/inner = callee scope.
 (I think the term lexical scope is widely misused and used as a magical phrase to explain anything and everything.
-So, hopefully a more common term like outer/outside scope will be easier to understand.)
+So, hopefully a more common term like inner/outer scope will be easier to understand.)

 Now, to answer the above two questions -
 1. When we declare `function foo`, js internally defines a variable in the OUTSIDE scope with the same name `"foo"`  - and sets its value to the function object.
 So, calling `hello()` works there.